ietf-wg-cellar/matroska-specification/diagram.md

 for some of the `Tracks`.
 It is similar to the `SeekHead Element` but is used for seeking to a specific time when playing back the file.
-It is possible to seek without this element, but it is much more difficult because a `Matroska Reader` would have to "hunt and peck" through the file looking for the correct timestamp.
+It is possible to seek without this element, but it is much more difficult because a `Matroska Reader` would have to "hunt and peck" through the file to look for the correct timestamp.

 The `Cues Element` **SHOULD** contain at least one `CuePoint Element`.
 Each `CuePoint Element` stores the position of the `Cluster` that contains the `BlockGroup` or `SimpleBlock Element`.